MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Austria/how-to-issue-delivery-reminders.md

 ---
     title: How to Issue Delivery Reminders in Austria
-    description: After you have created delivery reminders, you must issue and print them so that you can send reminders to vendors.
+    description: In Austria, after you have created delivery reminders, you must issue and print them so that you can send reminders to vendors.
 Before you issue the delivery reminders, you can print a test report.

     documentationcenter: ''
     author: SorenGP